 - legion (n.)

-Generalized sense of "a large number" is due to translations of allusive phrase in Mark v:9.
+Generalized sense of "a large number of persons" (c.
+1300) is due to translations of the allusive phrase in Mark v:9.
+Of modern military bodies from 1590s.
 American Legion, U.S. association of ex-servicemen, founded in 1919.
 Legion of Honor is French légion d'honneur, an order of distinction founded by Napoleon in 1802.
 Foreign Legion is French légion étrangère "body of foreign volunteers in a modern army," originally Polish, Belgian, etc. units in French army; they traditionally served in colonies or distant expeditions.
+Related: Legionary.